Help & Guides

 RiskCriteriaExample

-🔴 CriticalPayment, auth, or financial endpoints with state-changing methods (POST/PUT/DELETE)POST /api/payments/charge
+CriticalPayment, auth, or financial endpoints with state-changing methods (POST/PUT/DELETE)POST /api/payments/charge

-🟠 HighCritical-path keywords with GET, or any DELETE endpointDELETE /api/users/{id}
+HighCritical-path keywords with GET, or any DELETE endpointDELETE /api/users/{id}

-🟡 MediumState-changing methods on non-critical pathsPOST /api/comments
+MediumState-changing methods on non-critical pathsPOST /api/comments

-🟢 LowRead-only endpointsGET /api/health
+LowRead-only endpointsGET /api/status

-Each risk assessment includes a business-impact reason (e.g., "Unmonitored payment endpoints can cause silent revenue loss") so engineers understand why monitoring matters for that specific endpoint.
+Each risk assessment includes a business-impact reason (e.g. "Unmonitored payment endpoints can cause silent revenue loss") so engineers understand why monitoring matters for that specific endpoint.

 Setup - GitHub App Permissions